ollo69/ha_tuya_custom/README.md

 ## Important release information

 **A new [custom integration](https://github.com/tuya/tuya-home-assistant/) based on new API is under development.
-This new indegration provide better response and support for new devices.</br> I strongly suggest to everybody to replace this integration or native HA Tuya integration with the new one.</br> In any case this integration will not be supported anymore.**
+This new integration provide better response and support for new devices.</br> I strongly suggest everybody to replace this integration or native HA Tuya integration with the new one.</br> In any case this integration will not be supported anymore.**

 *********